 A GROWING TREND

 One thing that unites digital nomads as their name implies, is their reliance on technology.
-They can work when and where they want thanks to the internet and a proliferation of cloud-based tools.
+They can work when and where they want thanks to the internet and a proliferation of Hybrid Cloud Solutions.
 Their toolbox may include online and video chat services, content creation tools, cloud-based storage and online services such as Airbnb and Google’s ITA Matrix flight-finding program.

 Moreover, the future looks bright: 5G appears to be just around the corner and with virtual reality applications like Facebook Spaces entering the market, we may even see 3D versions of our bosses out on the beach in Thailand with us.